Configure ODD Platform

 notifications.wal.replication-slot-name

 : PostgreSQL replication slot name will be created if it doesn't exist yet.
-Defaults to odd_platform_replication_slot
+Defaults toodd_platform_replication_slot

 notifications.wal.publication-name

 : PostgreSQL publication name will be created if it doesn't exist yet.
-Defaults to odd_platform_publication_alert
+Defaults toodd_platform_publication_alert

-: Generic webhook URL
+: Generic webhook URLnotifications.receivers.email.sender

-: password for the sender email address
+: password for the sender email addressnotifications.receivers.email.smtp

-: SMTP host port
+: SMTP host portnotifications.receivers.email.notification.emails

 : ODD Platform URL to be used in alert messages' hyperlinks.